pcannons/pcannons.github.io/The16HourProduct.md

 ## Build Power

-Another common inner refrain I had was: "But Philipp, sure you can build the logic to do cool stuff in a day but getting a produciton ready product deployed takes more than that."
+Another common inner refrain I had was: "But Philipp, sure you can build the logic to do cool stuff in a day but getting a production ready product deployed takes more than that."
 I've come to think of that as an excuse as well.
 Great, so I should optimize a system so it takes 0 seconds to create anything but value.
 Things are basically UIs/DBs/REST APIs.
 It's the same process over and over and over again.
 Hence "build power".

 If you are interested to join me on either my technical or product journey, I have 2 Twitters since they don't let you define "topics" or "facets" of what you tweet about: